devshivam12/first_nextjs_project/README.md

 ## Project Structure

-- `pages`: Contains the Next.js pages.
+- `pages`: Contains the Next.js pages which contain the whole code.
-- `components`: Contains reusable React components.
-- `styles`: Contains global CSS styles.
+- `styles`: Use Tailwind css for styling.

-## Usage

-### Components

-- **RootLayout**: A layout component that sets up the HTML structure and loads the Inter font.
-- **Child**: A modal component that displays detailed information about a selected product.

 ### Pages